confluentinc/examples/cloud-etl/docs/index.rst

       }

 #.
-View the data from Kinesis, Kafka, and cloud storage after running the demo.
+View the data from Kinesis, |ak|, and cloud storage after running the demo.
 Sample output shown below:

    .. code:: bash